 An authenticated connector instance is a single authenticated connection between SAP and an account at an API provider such as a Salesforce, Marketo, or Netsuite.
 An authenticated connector instance can access all the objects, fields, and data for that account — including custom data.
 An authenticated connector instance is created when a user successfully connects to the endpoint by providing an instance name, the required authentication credentials for that connector, and optional event configuration.

-A common resource is a stand-alone resource, created and defined by a user with the intention of creating a one-to-many transformation.
+A common object is a stand-alone resource, created and defined by a user with the intention of creating a one-to-many transformation.
 Common resources define normalized fields that you can use in place of specific connectors to facilitate one-to-many integrations.
-You map fields from connector resources to the common resource fields to create transformations.
+You map fields from connector resources to the common object fields to create transformations.

 SAP includes a comprehensive data discovery service that provides normalized metadata, such as the list of field names and types.
 Additional information, if available from an endpoint, may also be obtained such as: display name, read-only, etc. If an endpoint doesn’t provide discovery service APIs, SAP will still provide a minimum set of metadata about the given resource (e.g., name and type).
 SAP also allows you to discover custom fields (as long as the values are not empty), by supplying an object Id when a native discovery service is not available.
 The Discovery Service is used along with the Transformation Service to normalize the responses across endpoints.